natty1712/Holiday/AndroidUpdate.txt

-Disable Tab Limit - Disables the default tab limit (varies between devices)
+Custom Start Site - Change the default favorites view when opening a new tab to a specified URL